zhangsaithu/tide_demo/README.md

 # Translation Initiation site DEtector (TIDE)
-This is a demo to predict translation initiation sites using TIDE.
+This is a demo of predicting translation initiation sites using TIDE.

 Guidance: